ultiverse/ultiverse-league/docs/STAGING_SETUP.md

 Render will automatically:
 1. Build the application
+2. Create `staging` schema if it doesn't exist
-2. Run migrations in the `staging` schema
+3. Run migrations in the `staging` schema
+4. Seed the database with test data
-3. Start the server
+5. Start the server

 ## Workflow